-Our Future Success Depends on the Successful Development and Market Acceptance of New Products.
+If We are Unable to Develop and Introduce New Products and Product Enhancements Successfully and in a Cost-Effective and Timely Manner, or to Achieve Market Acceptance of Our New Products, our Operating Results Would be Adversely Affected.
 We believe our revenue growth and future operating results will depend on our ability to complete development of new products and enhancements, introduce these products in a timely, cost-effective manner, achieve broad market acceptance of these products and enhancements, and reduce our product costs.
 We may not be able to introduce any new products or any enhancements to our existing products on a timely basis, or at all.
-In addition, the introduction of any new products could adversely affect the sales of our certain of our existing products.
+In addition, the introduction of any new products could adversely affect the sales of certain of our existing products.

-Our future success will also depend in part on the success of several recently introduced products including CommSync II, a Zyfer solution for secure, high speed, point-to-point communications; AutoVue, our lane departure warning system; and Airo 9.0, our broadcast automation solution.
+Our future success will also depend in part on the success of several recently introduced products including CommSync II, a Zyfer solution for applying precision and timing and synchronization systems to high performance communication systems; AutoVue, our lane departure warning system; and AIRO 9.0, our broadcast automation solution.
 Market acceptance of our new products depends upon many factors, including our ability to accurately predict market requirements and evolving industry standards, our ability to resolve technical challenges in a timely and cost-effective manner and achieve manufacturing efficiencies, the perceived advantages of our new products over traditional products and the marketing capabilities of our independent distributors and strategic partners.
 Our business and results of operations could be seriously harmed by any significant delays in our new product development.
 Certain of our new products could contain undetected design faults and software errors or "bugs" when first released by us, despite our testing.
 We may not discover these faults or errors until after a product has been installed and used by our customers.
 Any faults or errors in our existing products or in any new products may cause delays in product introduction and shipments, require design modifications or harm customer relationships, any of which could adversely affect our business and competitive position.

-We currently outsource the manufacture of our AutoVue product line to a single manufacturer.
+Iteris currently outsources the manufacture of its AutoVue product line to a single manufacturer.
 This manufacturer may not be able to produce sufficient quantities of this product in a timely manner or at a reasonable cost, which could materially and adversely affect our ability to launch or gain market acceptance of AutoVue.

-We Have Significant International Sales and Are Subject to Risks Associated with Operating in International Markets.
-International sales represented 10% of our net sales and contract revenues for the nine months ended December 31, 2001, 20% for the fiscal year ended March 31, 2001, and 19% for the fiscal year ended March 31, 2000.
-During the three months ended December 31, 2001, we reorganized our European operations, which included the discontinuation of our Odetics Europe Ltd., MAXxess Europe Ltd., Mariner France and Mariner Europe Ltd. operations, and the transition of our Broadcast and MAXxess international operations to branch office operations with the intent of lowering our international costs.
-This reorganization may result in significantly lower international sales in future periods, unanticipated liabilities related to the closures, and may not achieve the anticipated cost savings.
-We may also face challenges in managing and transitioning our international operations as we have not traditionally operated through branch offices.
-In addition, the recent terrorist attacks in the United States and heightened security may adversely impact our international sales and could make our international operations more expensive.
+We Have Significant International Sales and Our International Business Operations May be Threatened by Many Factors That are Outside of Our Control.
+International sales represented 6% of our net sales and contract revenues for the three months ended June 30, 2002, 10% of our net sales and contract revenues for the fiscal year ended March 31, 2002 and 20% for the fiscal year ended March 31, 2001.
+During the fiscal year ended March 31, 2002, we reorganized our European operations, which included the discontinuation of our Odetics Europe Ltd., MAXxess Europe Ltd., Mariner France and Mariner Europe Ltd. operations, and the transition of our Broadcast and MAXxess international operations to branch office operations with the intent of lowering our international costs.
+This reorganization may result in significantly lower international sales in future periods and unanticipated liabilities related to the closures and we may not achieve the anticipated cost savings.
+We may also face challenges in managing and transitioning our international operations due to our limited experience operating through branch offices.
+In addition, the recent terrorist attacks in the United States and abroad and heightened security may adversely impact our international sales and could make our international operations more expensive.